 Reality: Indeed, there were.
-Some feared the event would open the floodgate for the non-black public to believe it was acceptable to indulge their tactile curiosities about strangers' hair.
-One outraged spectator deemed the event "irresponsible, mostly from a safety point of view, when as women so many of us feel so vulnerable [to public groping] anyway."
+Some feared the event would open the floodgate for the non-black public to believe it was acceptable to indulge their tactile impulses on strangers' hair.
+One spectator deemed the event "irresponsible, mostly from a safety point of view, when as women so many of us feel so vulnerable [to public groping] anyway."

 "I think it's disgusting," said Jenifer (pictured left) of the exhibit.
 "Black people are not animals.
 We're not here to be petted by others, and I think this is making a freak show display of us kind of the way, hundreds of years ago, we were on display at side shows and freak shows and things like that.
 It's not our responsibility to make other people comfortable with our hair texture… I think the black women who organized this should be ashamed of themselves."

-But by far, the most eloquent, reasoned, humorous, nuanced, & probing examination of the event came from Radha Blank (R) and her friends, Stacey Sargeant (L) & Nicole Moore (C), who showed up at the halfway mark with signs matching the size & font of the models which instead read, "I Am Not Your Sarah Baartman!" and "What'll It Be Next...
+But by far, the most eloquent, reasoned, humorous, nuanced, and probing examination of the event came from Radha Blank (R) and her friends, Stacey Sargeant (L) and Nicole Moore (C), who showed up at the halfway mark with signs matching the size and font of the models which instead read, "I Am Not Your Sarah Baartman!" and "What'll It Be Next...
 My Butt?"

 Explaining her presence at the event, Radha offered, "We're just trying to represent the diversity in the black women's voice.
-Where our hair is concerned, it's such a personal space for us.
-And we just want—- Again, this is not a bad thing.
+Where our hair is concerned, it's such a personal space for us...
+Again, this is not a bad thing.
 We think this is great because a dialogue is growing, but what is the dialogue exactly?
 Who's having the dialogue & what are the questions that get the dialogue started?"

-I asked Radha how, if given her druthers, she would reformat the event.
+I asked Radha how, if given her druthers, she might reformat the event.